MingyuJ666/Stockagent/README.md

 We set gemini-pro for default LLM.

+#### About ’procoder‘

+Here we use the: https://github.com/dhh1995/PromptCoder.git this tool, please download after its installation.

 #### Citation
 If you find the code is valuable, please use this citation.
 ```